April 2013 Newsletter

 Aside from staying up all night with a hairdryer trying to keep tender veggies warm, Viola’s has a couple of tricks to beating the colder Spring nights:

 Wall-O-Waters: These are our favorite way to start tender veggies (such as tomatoes) and to extend the season for everyone in Flagstaff.
 A Wall-O-Water is basically a column of water that sits around your seedling; the water is then heated by the sun and at night releases that heat back to keep your veggies from freezing.
-With a Wall-O-Water, Flagstaff residents can plant tomatoes earlier and keep them later into the season.
+With a Wall-O-Water, Flagstaff residents can plant tomatoes.
+Peppers and other tender veggies earlier and keep them later into the season.

-This past winter was able to give us some much needed moisture, but not enough to completely overcome the drought.
-With the warmer temps, many of us will need to start watering soon.
+Our winter was able to give us some much needed moisture, but not enough to completely overcome the drought.
+With the warmer temps and high Spring winds, many of us will need to begin watering soon.
 As we ease back into the growing season start with watering once a week to wake up the lawn, garden and landscaping.
 Increase watering as the weather warms up.

 Make an appointment to have your sprinkler systems checked and serviced by your existing landscape company, to ensure correct watering.
-A fresh layer of mulch will help retain moisture and keeps weeds at bay, but keep the mulch off the trunks of trees and shrubs.
+A fresh layer of mulch will help retain moisture and keeps weeds at bay, mulch should be kept off the trunks of trees and shrubs.

 What to do?